lbuk/brownfieldgrids/README.md

 Land use data – including OpenStreetMap, the NLUD and the Brownfield Register – can vary in quality and coverage.
 As of June 2018 not all of London's local authorities have uploaded their Brownfield Register data to the London Datastore and the London Borough of Havering has not published its data online. brownfieldgrids will update the Brownfield Register data from the London Datastore regularly.

 ## Next Steps
-OpenStreetMap data in conjunction with data from the NLUD and the Brownfield Register could be useful to planners, local authorities and developers.
+OpenStreetMap data in conjunction with data from Brownfield Register and the NLUD could be useful to planners, local authorities and developers.
 The package will be disseminated to organisations in London.

 ## License
 Copyright 2018 Liam Bolton